firemanjs/fireman/README.md

 $ npm install fireman
 ```

 This package only contains Fireman API and CLI, for the Electron app refer to [fireman-electron](https://github.com/firemanjs/fireman-electron).
+(Not yet released)

 ## Usage